aditya-giri/aditya-giri/README.md

 - ⚡ Fun fact: ...
 -->

-💻 Software Engineer at Citrix R&D
+💻 Software Engineer at Citrix R&D (Bangalore, India), in the product dvelopment team for Citrix Workspace App for Windows.

-💡 I'm currently exploring the fascinating field of Quantum Computing, and I'm a [Qiskit Advocate](https://qiskit.org/advocates/).
+💡 Also currently exploring the fascinating field of Quantum Computing, and I'm a [Qiskit Advocate](https://qiskit.org/advocates/).
 You can find me on the Qiskit Slack Workspace at `@AG`.